prembasumatary/vagrant-ansible-automation/README.md

   * Since this is java based, it needs java to be installed which is done by adding a dependency `java8` to this role.
 The `java8` role will install oracle's jdk version `1.8_141` onto the system.
   * the app will be running on port 8080 and its port is forwarded to port 8280 in host, so we can query london's weather to test in browser.
-  * Open a browser and go to http://localhost:8280/weather?locationId=44418.
+  * Open a browser and go to http://localhost:8280/weather?locationId=44418 or you can use the nginx's server's IP address as well http://192.168.61.70/weather?locationId=44418.

 * Next we want to use nginx to acts a proxy for this web app.
 We'll use the play `configure-nginx-for-webapp.yml` for this.
 It uses a role `nginx-config` to copy new config `web.conf` into the `/etc/nginx/conf.d/` directory and then call handler `reload nginx` to ensure idempotency.
+      ```
       server {
         listen 80;
         server_name localhost;